Understanding Variantyx Reports

 Summary of Findings

-A personalized summary is followed by a table of reported variants that may include primary findings, ACMG secondary findings, incidental findings, other variant findings of interest or supplementary findings such as regions of homozygosity and previously reported variants that do not meet our reporting criteria.
+A personalized summary is followed by a table of reported variants that may include primary findings, ACMG secondary findings, actionable findings, other variant findings of interest or supplementary findings such as regions of homozygosity and previously reported variants that do not meet our reporting criteria.

 Follow Up Recommendations